alexandraholcombe/cr-csharp-week3/README.md

 ### User Interface
 ===================

-**The user can click on any stylist in the Stylists list to view a new page with a list of the stylist's clients**
-* Example Input: *jennifer clicky*
-* Example Output: "Rebecca, Nicole, Claire"

 **The user can add a new Stylist using the "Add Stylist" form.**
 * Example Input: New Stylist: "Jennifer"
 * Example Output: All stylists: "Allison, Kacey, Jennifer"